An Important Note: I am Nobody

 To close, subscription-based password management software is a terrible idea, and if you are using one currently I highly recommend using a free solution.
 Companies like Dashlane utilise the tried-and-true method of scaring consumers into believing two things: their passwords are not safe, and only their company and protect them.
 While the passwords are secure in the hands of these companies and their security is transparent, the very concept of a paid password manager is ridiculous, and they obscure this fact by way of influencer marketing and pandering to the layperson.
 Do not trust them.
 Do not give them your money.

-2 Yes, the alliteration was on purpose, in fact I Googled synonyms to make it so.
+1 My password was never any variation of "christmas" but it was similar.2 Yes, the alliteration was on purpose, in fact I Googled synonyms to make it so.
 Yes, "portent" is used incorrectly.